w3c/window-management/mdn-drafts/Screens.md

 **`Screens.screens`**

-Returns an array of `ScreenAdvanced` objects, which describe each connected screen.
+Returns an array of `ScreenDetailed` objects, which describe each connected screen.

 **`Screens.currentScreen`**

-Returns a `ScreenAdvanced` object for the current screen.
+Returns a `ScreenDetailed` object for the current screen.

 ## Eventhandlers